The Best Outdoor Wood FurnitureBy Bailiegh Basham · June 16, 2022

 But not all outdoor furniture is considered equal.
 And just because it’s wood doesn’t mean it can be stored outside.
 Your choice of materials can determine how beautiful your patio furniture remains for how long.
 In this guide, we’ll help you decide which outdoor furniture is best for your needs and whether wood is even the best choice.

 Is All Wood Furniture Suitable as Outdoor Furniture?

 It’s simply not.
-Similar to the wood used for decks, wood furniture needs proper protection and maintenance to last longer.
+Similar to the wood used for decks, wood patio furniture needs proper protection and maintenance to last longer.
 Even though it’s a natural material, most wood furniture needs to be properly treated or finished in order to endure the heat, cold, rain, rot and pests that come with outdoor use.

 Some hardwood types, like cedar and white oak, are naturally rot-resistant.
 But no wood type is entirely immune to all of the outdoor elements.

 Wood treatments are available to prolong the life of wood types that aren’t as resilient as other durable hardwoods.
 Common wood treatments for outdoor furniture are: pressure treatments (done professionally) or non-pressure surface treatments (can be applied at home).

 Naturally rot-resistant woods are more expensive, so treated wood is a more cost-effective solution for patio furniture.
 But these may not last as long as furniture made from natural redwood or cedar.

 And even with proper treatment, woods like maple and pine are better suited for indoor use.

 Pros and Cons of 10 Woods Used in Outdoor Furniture